vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 disposal.
 I used BART to get to the place. but walked back, dropping off some stuff at Goodwill and then picking up some Amazon packages from the Amazon locker at ASUC.

+## Tuesday April 26

+In the evening, I went to Ace Hardware to buy a broom and pan and drain cleaner, as part of efforts to stock up at my new place.